ConradoCamelo/ConradoCamelo/README.md

 ## Hi there 👋

-#### I'm Conrado Junior, and I'm a Java Student and I've been working in tech since 2012.
+#### I'm Conrado Junior, and I'm a Java Student and I've been working in tech since 2016.
 I'm from Brazil, and I'm currently living in Ceará.
+#### I love visit the community and see blog posts, videos, book and code streaming.

 **[Linkedin](https://www.linkedin.com/in/conrado-camelo-junior-01939a74/)**